vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 2. Edge case: Multiple epochs can pass within the same block (<a name="0050-EPOC-004" href="#0050-EPOC-004">0050-EPOC-004</a>)
    - Given an epoch length of `1s`, with a block time of `1m`, at end of block 1 the current epoch is `1`
    - Given an epoch length of `1s`, with a block time of `1m`, at end of block 61 the current epoch is `61`
-3. Delegation happens at epoch changeover
+3. Delegation takes effect at epoch changeover
    - During epoch 1, `party 1` stakes any valid amount to `validator 1`
      - `party 1`s staking balanced is reduced immediately upon execution of the transaction (<a name="0050-EPOC-005" href="#0050-EPOC-005">0050-EPOC-005</a>)
      - `validator 1`s staked balance is not increased in epoch 1 (<a name="0050-EPOC-006" href="#0050-EPOC-006">0050-EPOC-006</a>)